anais-andrillon/SurvivalCRM/README.md

 ## Instructions
 The file "MainFunctions.R" provides the main functions to implement the execute the Surv-CRM, the iSurv-CRM and the nonparametric benchmark approach.
 This code should be run first as is.

-The file "Table1Table2Table3.R" reproduces the results to reproduce the results of Tables 1, 2, and 3 in the paper which demonstrate the performance of the proposed designs.
+The file "Table1Table2Table3.R" reproduces the results of Tables 1, 2, and 3 in the paper which demonstrate the performance of the proposed designs.

 ## License